noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 The documentary takes specific moments from the boys individual interrogations that highlight how the police broke them down and manipulated them.

 ##### Testimony
-finally, in case law enforcements blatant misconduct and exploitation wasnt already apparent
+finally, in case law enforcements blatant misconduct and exploitation wasn't already apparent enough, the audience is presented with analysis of the tactics used against the boys from expert physoclogists and